Fruit Pizza Recipe (Easy, Fresh & Beautiful Summer Dessert)

 If you need a dessert that looks beautiful with very little stress, this is the kind of recipe that delivers.
 It’s easy to customize, easy to decorate, and always gets attention on a dessert table.

-What Is Fruit Pizza?
+What is Fruit Pizza?

 Fruit pizza is a dessert made with a soft sugar cookie crust, a sweet creamy frosting layer, and a topping of fresh fruit arranged over the surface.
 It is sliced and served like a pizza, which is where the name comes from.